stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 #---
 spring.config.activate.on-profile=sparks
 title: Particle System - Sparks
-max: 100

 #---
 spring.config.activate.on-profile=smoke
 title: Particle System - Smoke
-max: 250
 size: 1
 shader: circle
 ```

+Notes:

-Note that the first section specifies properties that are common to all profiles.
+* The first section specifies properties that are common to all profiles.

-The _size_ property and the particle lifetime are injected into the relevant shaders as specialisation constants.
+* The _size_ property is injected into the relevant shaders as a specialisation constant.

 Finally a new configuration property is added to specify the fragment shader: